CHESS-mission/05_FS/README.md

 - CMake 3.5 or newer (3.10.2 used)
 - Python 3.5+, PIP and Python Virtual Environment

+### Cloning the project
+Clone this repository and ensure recursively initalise [FPrime](https://github.com/CHESS-mission/fprime) submodule.
+In FPrime submodule, clone [PUSOpen](https://github.com/CHESS-mission/pusopen) in a *Lib* folder at root level (this is caused due to license restrictions).

 ### Installing

 See [Quick start guide](https://hackmd.io/@jonathanmichel/SyKt6xV9v) for details.